Stráž (Tachov District): Administrative division

+Etymology

+The name Stráž means 'guard' in Czech.
+This name was often given to places that were used for guarding and from which it was possible to see well into the distance, or to places along rivers that served to keep watch so that no one passed without paying the toll.

 Geography

 Stráž is located about 17 km southeast of Tachov and 43 km west of Plzeň.
-It lies in the Upper Palatine Forest Foothills.
+It lies in the Podčeskoleská Hills.
 The highest point is the hill Homole at 579 m above sea level.
-The Úhlavka River flows through the municipality.
+The upper course of the Úhlavka River flows through the market town.
 The territory of Stráž is rich in fishponds.

 History

 The first written mention of Stráž is from 1331, when it became a market town.
 Existence of a Jewish community is also documented in 1331.
 After the Hussite Wars, the area began to be settled by Germans.
 From the mid-15th century, Stráž was a part of the Přimda estate.

 Transport

 Stráž is located on the railway line Tachov–Domažlice.